 Unlocking the value of accounts receivable

 Many businesses, especially when selling to other businesses, offer invoice payment terms which give customers an extended period of time to pay for products or services.
 This payment period is usually 30 days, but could be from seven to 90 days.
 The carrying costs of account receivable are significant.
-One study in the Harvard Business Review found that the total cost of carrying accounts receivable is 1.82 per cent at 30 days, 10.29 per cent at 60 days, 9.74 per cent at 90 days and 30.71 per cent at 120 days.
+One study in Healthcare Financial Management Magazine found that the total cost of carrying accounts receivable is 1.82 per cent at 30 days, 10.29 per cent at 60 days, 9.74 per cent at 90 days and 30.71 per cent at 120 days.
 Learn more in What Are the True Carrying Costs of Accounts Receivable?

 Although offering invoice payment terms makes it easier to do business, the company issuing the invoice has to wait for the payment to be made.
 If many customers pay their invoices late, the businesses will suffer cash flow issues and lack working capital.

 With debtor finance, the lender will analyse the unpaid invoices of a business to determine the risk involved.
 Once the invoices are approved by the funder, a debtor financing facility is set up based on the value of accounts receivable.
 Depending on the lender and perceived risk, this amount could be 80 to 90 per cent of the total value of invoices.

 With debtor finance, the business gets the money it’s owed by customers sooner.
 This can alleviate cash flow problems for growing businesses.
 When the invoices are paid, the borrowing business gets the remainder of the funds from the invoice finance company, less interest and fees.